 -Kerry Legere-Jenkins R.M.T.

 Kerry’s practice is on the lower level of her home and she is a solo-practitioner.
-Moreover, while the business and personal space in the house is separate, it has a different look and feels because it is in a home and it still is in her personal space.
+While the business and personal space in the house is separate, it has a different look and feel because it is in a home and it is still in her personal space.

-Another difference was that nothing new was being purchased as part of this project.
+Another key point was that nothing new was purchased as part of this project.
 Sensory-friendly changes would be made on the spot where possible.
-I also left Kerry with some further recommendations to enact.
+I also left Kerry with some further recommendations.

 One of the first things I did was to explore the clientele Kerry saw for treatment in her massage therapy practice.
-Of the list of underlying conditions known to contribute to sensory sensitivity, we identified the following together as most commonly be part of her client base: people with anxiety, concussion, hearing loss, the highly sensitive person, myalgic-encephalomyelitis/chronic fatigue syndrome, post-traumatic stress disorder, and vestibular disorder.
+Of the list of underlying conditions known to contribute to sensory sensitivity, we identified the following as most common: people with anxiety, concussion, hearing loss, the highly sensitive person, myalgic-encephalomyelitis/chronic fatigue syndrome, post-traumatic stress disorder, and vestibular disorder.

 The next thing I did was provide Kerry with additional screening questions she could include when she assessed new clients or during re-evaluation.
 Part of being ready to attract more customers is understanding the needs of current or incoming customers.